DJV22/Hound_PVE/README.md

    - Goto PVE - ZFS on the right column, select create zfs from top right and complete information
       - Name - use your desired name
        - I used the following
-        - first add `tank-backups`
+        - first add `backups`
-        - second add `tank-fileserver`
+        - second add `media`
       - compression on by default
       - ashift 12 by default
       - Raid level I chose RAIDZ (My config breakdown = 3 20TB disk 1 parity 2 actual drives equaling 40TB of storage.
 If 1 disk fails you can recover data)
       - Do not enable firewall on any containers because it will interfere with portfowarding and gateway we currently have
    - Adding datasets to match planned file structure configuration from the PVE shell console
     - for tank-backups use the following command to create a zfs dataset for ProxMox storage
-     - `zfs create tank-backups/vz` This is where "whole-machine" backups, LXC Container templates, and bootable ISO images will go.
+     - `zfs create backups/vz` This is where "whole-machine" backups, LXC Container templates, and bootable ISO images will go.
       - Once created you can add it to ProxMox storage by following these steps
+      - REMOVE Backups zfs if it exist prior to adding backups directory
+       - ID `backups`, Directory `/backups/vz`
        - On Datacenter:Storage use the Add button and select Directory.
-       - Give it an ID of "tank-backups" and the directory is /tank-backups/vz.
+       - Give it an ID of `backups` and the directory is `/backups/vz`.
 The Shared: box should be off, as there are no additional nodes in this setup.
        - Select the Content: button and add VZDump backup file, Container template, and ISO image.
 This is where "whole-machine" backups, LXC Container templates, and bootable ISO images will go
        - We want to turn OFF those options from "local", this removes this data from the root zfs storage (id:local)
        - Select it and use "Edit" to deactivate those selections in Content:, and make sure "Snippets" is active.